hitsave-io/xyz/doc/deployment/history/20221116-initial-deployment.md

 Update nginx config to have a separate server block for each service listening on port 443.
 This server block includes the ssl certificate config from the loaded letsencrypt volume on the host machine.
-The original server blocks listening on port 80 all now return a 301 redirect to the https server block.
+The original server blocks which are listening on port 80 all now return a 301 redirect to the https server block.

-[Restarting docker command is (from `xyz/deploy` directory): `docker compose -p xyz-prod -f docker-compose.yml -f docker-compose.production.yml up -d`]
+Restart docker command (from `xyz/deploy` directory): `docker compose -p xyz-prod -f docker-compose.yml -f docker-compose.production.yml up -d`]